 - We often use Social Stories and Comic Strip Conversation to teach social understanding.
 A Comic Strip Conversation can be used to clarify a misunderstanding – it can show what was said and thought by the student and can also show the thoughts of others

-- Be prepared to get to know the student with ASD as an individual, as the abilities and challenges of their disability will be very unique to them
+- Be prepared to get to know the student with ASD as an individual, as the abilities and challenges of their disability will be unique to them

 Can my child use technology in class to aid speed of recording?